fabiosantoscode/js2cpp/README.md

  * Then, clone this repo and run `npm install`
  * Afterwards, you need to fetch and compile libuv. run `bash scripts/get-libuv.sh`.
 This *seems* to run on linux machines.
 If not, clone libuv into `deps/libuv`, compile it, and copy `libuv.a` into `deps`.
  * Optionally `npm test` just to make sure it works on your machine ;) If it doesn't please make an issue about it and I'll try to look into it.
 It tries to use the `g++` binary from your PATH.
 If you want to use another binary specify it with the `GPP_BINARY` environment variable, like so: `GPP_BINARY=g++-5 npm test`.
  * To compile some javascript, run `./bin/js2cpp < your-javascript.js > your-cee-plus-plus.cpp`.
-You may need coffeescript for this because I'm lazy!
  * Then compile your cpp file. (example with g++) `g++ -std=c++14 your-cee-plus-plus.cpp -Wall -Werror -O3 -I include/ -lrt`
  * Then run `./a.out` to run your program.